-To provide researchers with a tissue microarray of formalin-fixed paraffin-embedded samples of human squamous cell lung cancers, as well as assorted other lung primaries.
+To provide researchers with a tissue microarray of formalin fixed paraffin embedded samples of human ovarian carcinoma and ovarian borderline tumors, representing the major histologic types of epithelial ovarian tumors.
 This TMA may detect strong trends in differential gene expression among cancer types; it is intended for pilot surveys and generation of hypotheses.
 This TMA is not designed to prove the utility of a marker for clinical prognosis.